Camberwell (Parish of St Giles), Surrey, London

 In 1930, the Gordon Road site was taken over by the London County Council and became the Camberwell Reception Centre.
 The administrative block and two main pavilion dormitory blocks survive and have now been converted to flats.

-In 1892, work began on an additional workhouse at Constance Road in East Dulwich, just to the north-west of the St Saviour's union infirmary at East Dulwich.
+In 1892, work began on an additional workhouse at Constance Road (now St Francis Road) in East Dulwich, just to the north-west of the St Saviour's union infirmary at East Dulwich.
 The site housed 1,000 inmates, mostly aged and infirm, plus some lunatics.
 There was also a small block for married couples.
 The buildings, which were opened in 1895, were designed by Thomas Aldwinckle and the builder was Messrs Higgs.
 The workhouse location and layout is shown on the 1914 map below, by which time it was officially known as the Constance Road Institution.

 At the centre of the site was a large administration block, two storeys high, and entered through a large central archway at the north-east.
 Four-storey dormitory pavilion blocks lay to each side.
 There was also a small chapel.